 Hope in the Age of Addiction: How to Find Freedom and Restore Your Relationships

 Stephen earned his master’s in Counseling from The Seattle School of Theology and Psychology and his bachelor’s from Belmont University.

 He has been married to Heather for over 20 years, and together they have four children.

 Scott’s most rewarding and challenging roles in his life are being a husband to Allison, father to his son, Fisher, and daughter, Hart.
-In his spare time, Scott loves to sweat, read, be outside with his black lab, Ranger, or trying to catch a fish/shoot a bird with friends.
+In his spare time, Scott loves to sweat, read, or be outside learning something new... usually with his black lab, Ranger.

 Ben Howard, MBA